christina-k-francis/optimal-stargazing-locator/README.md

 * NOAA NWS for meteorological forecast data
 * David J. Lorenz for the 2024 Artificial Nighttime Radiance dataset
+* NASA Jet Propulsion Laboratory for Lunar data
 * Cloudflare/R2 for cloud storage
 * Mapbox for map visualization
 * Open-source contributors: Xarray, GDAL, Skyfield, and Rioxarray

 ## Future Plans

-* Provide viewable GIF dataset forecasts
+* Provide viewable GIFs of the forecast for each dataset
-* Expand to global coverage
-* Incorporate warning for proximity to urban light dome
+* Incorporate a direction-aware warning for proximity to an urban light dome
-* Add real-time wind direction and wind speed animations
-* Improve mobile experience
+* Improve the mobile experience
+* Expand the stargazing grade forecast coverage area
 * Incorporate user-submitted stargazing reports